 - Remove biological material from the equipment. - Decontaminate with an appropriate disinfectant and allow adequate contact time. - Clean the equipment with warm soapy water, and scrub as necessary.
 If bleach is used, it may be necessary to rinse the metal surfaces with water and/or 70% ethanol, as bleach will corrode the metal.
-Complete the EHS SOP341 FORM001 Notice of Decontamination and tape it to the front of the unit. - Before a laboratory can be closed out and signed off on, all fixtures, cabinet drawers, and preparation areas for biological must be decontaminated with appropriate disinfectant and allowed adequate contact time. - Clean areas with warm soapy water and, if bleach is used, it may be necessary to rinse the metal surfaces with water and / or 70% ethanol.
-The EHS\SOP341\FORM001 Notice of Decontamination must be completed and taped to the areas that were decontaminated. - Contact the UCF Biosafety Officer for assistance (3-1526). - Equipment and fixtures used to process or store radioisotopes - A thorough radiation survey of all accessible surfaces must be performed with an appropriate instrument and swipes and recorded on form EHS\SOP325\FORM001 Radiation Laboratory Survey. - If radioactive contamination is detected, the equipment must be cleaned until a survey shows that contamination has been removed or meets an acceptable level per the Radiation Safety Manual. - Before a laboratory can be closed out and signed off on, all fixtures, cabinets drawers, and preparation areas for radioisotopes must be decontaminated with appropriate cleaner provided by the Radiation Safety Officer, and the EHS\SOP341\FORM001 Notice of Decontamination must be completed and taped to the areas that were decontaminated. - Contact the UCF Radiation Safety Officer for assistance (3-0476). - Requirements for laboratory equipment disposal - The equipment must be cleaned and decontaminated inside and out so that it is safe to handle by Facilities Operations or contractors without the use of personal protective equipment (e.g., gloves).
+Complete the form on p.
+4 and tape it to the front of the unit. - Before a laboratory can be closed out and signed off on, all fixtures, cabinet drawers, and preparation areas for biological must be decontaminated with an appropriate disinfectant and allowed adequate contact time. - Clean areas with warm soapy water and, if bleach is used, it may be necessary to rinse the metal surfaces with water and / or 70% ethanol.
+The form on p.4 must be completed and taped to the areas that were decontaminated. - Contact the UCF Biosafety Officer for assistance (3-5498).

+3. Equipment and fixtures used to process or store radioisotopes

+• A thorough radiation survey of all accessible surfaces must be performed with an appropriate instrument and swipes and recorded on form RC-14.

+- If radioactive contamination is detected, the equipment must be cleaned until a survey shows that contamination has been removed or meets an acceptable level per the Radiation Safety Manual. - Before a laboratory can be closed out and signed off on, all fixtures, cabinets drawers, and preparation areas for radioisotopes must be decontaminated with appropriate cleaner provided by the Radiation Safety Officer, and the form on p.4 must be completed and taped to the areas that were decontaminated. - Contact the UCF Radiation Safety Officer for assistance (3-0071).

+4. Requirements for laboratory equipment disposal

-- If the equipment contains hazardous or regulated components, e.g., coolant from a refrigerator, mercury containing bulbs from a microscope, or oil from a vacuum pump, contact EHS about the safe removal of these components. - o All labels, signage, and hazard warnings (e.g., universal biohazard symbol) must be removed or defaced. - If the unit is on the UCF Inventory, complete the process to remove unit from the inventory and remove inventory decals. - Once the above tasks have been completed, contact EHS to determine how to proceed. - Note: In most cases, electrical equipment may not be discarded in the normal trash. - IF THE EQUIPMENT CAN NOT BE DECONTAMINATED OR HAZARDOUS/REGULATED COMPONENTS CANNOT BE REMOVED, CONTACT EHS.
+- The equipment must be cleaned and decontaminated inside and out so that it is safe to handle by Facilities Operations or contractors without the use of personal protective equipment (e.g., gloves). - If the equipment contains hazardous or regulated components, e.g., coolant from a refrigerator, mercury-containing bulbs from a microscope, or oil from a vacuum pump, contact EH&S about the safe removal of these components. - All labels, signage, and hazard warnings (e.g., universal biohazard symbol) must be removed or defaced. - If the unit is on the UCF Inventory, complete the process to remove the unit from the inventory and remove inventory decals. - Once the above tasks have been completed, contact EHS to determine how to proceed. - Note: In most cases, electrical equipment may not be discarded in the normal trash. - IF THE EQUIPMENT CAN NOT BE DECONTAMINATED OR HAZARDOUS/REGULATED COMPONENTS CANNOT BE REMOVED, CONTACT EHS.